 40. Service of notices etc. when address of public service officer unknown

-(1) If the address for the time being of a public service officer is unknown to his or her employing authority, all notices, orders or communications to or for the public service officer shall be posted to the last known address of the public service officer and a notice of the act of that posting shall be published in public service notices.
+(1) If the address for the time being of a public service officer is unknown to his or her employing authority, all notices, orders or communications to or for the public service officer shall be posted to the last known address of the public service officer and a notice of the act of that posting shall be published as a public sector notice in accordance with the Commissioner’s instructions.

 (2) Compliance with subsection (1) shall be deemed a sufficient service of any notice, order or communication on the public service officer concerned.

+[Section 40 amended by No. 39 of 2010 s.
+38.]

 41. Exercise of certain powers when public service officer is appointed by Governor

 In the case of a public service officer in a department or organisation who is appointed by the Governor —